Navigation

 If you think you may have post-traumatic stress disorder (PTSD), it can be very hard to ask for help.
 But it’s important that you do – PTSD can be treated.
 And it’s never too late to start treatment.

-If you think you are experiencing symptoms of PTSD, you can speak to your GP.
+If you think you have PTSD symptoms, speak to your GP.
 They can refer you to your local psychological therapy service.
 There, an appropriate specialist will assess you and help you to get any treatment and support you need.
 You may also be able to refer yourself directly to these services.
 Find psychological services near you.

-Your GP or specialist at your local psychological therapy service will ask you about your symptoms and how you’re feeling.
-They’ll ask about your day-to-day life, including your work, relationships and social life.
+Your GP or specialist at your local psychological therapy service will ask about your symptoms and how you’re feeling.
+They’ll ask about your day-to-day life including your work, relationships, and social life.
 They’ll also ask about any traumatic experiences you’ve had – either recently or in your past.
-They may also ask you to complete a short questionnaire to measure and assess your symptoms.
+They may ask you to complete a short questionnaire.

 PTSD is diagnosed on your symptoms and how long you’ve had them.
 If you’ve had your symptoms for over a month and they’re affecting your daily life, you may have PTSD.